KSP-KOS/KOS/doc/source/commands/files.rst

     argument 2
         Path to the destination file.
 If the optional argument 2 is missing, it will assume it's the same as argument 1, but with a file extension changed to ``*.ksm``.

-Pre-compiles a script into an :ref:`Kerboscript ML Exceutable image <compiling>` that can be used instead of executing the program script directly.
+Pre-compiles a script into an :ref:`Kerboscript ML Executable image <compiling>` that can be used instead of executing the program script directly.